 Microchipping is a permanent ID system, which involves a chip, no bigger than a grain of rice being implanted under the skin of your pet’s scruff.

-Each microchip has a unique number, which can be read by a portable scanner, which most vets, including Peak vets, local authorities and rescue homes have access too; ensuring your contact details can be easily obtained from the central microchipping database.
+Each microchip has a unique number, which can be read by a portable scanner, which most vets, including Peak vets, local authorities, and rescue homes have access to; ensuring your contact details can be easily obtained from the central microchipping database.
 Once your pet has been scanned and identified by their microchip, a simple phone call can reunite you with your pet.

 Microchipping Your Pets

-Microchipping is not only for dogs, but also for cats, ferrets, rabbits, snakes, parrot, tortoises and horses and comes highly recommended by all the team at Peak vets.
+Microchipping is not only for dogs but also for cats, ferrets, rabbits, snakes, parrots, tortoises, and horses and comes highly recommended by all the team at Peak vets.

 It is now also a legal requirement for all dogs to be microchipped, and all puppies must be vaccinated by 8 weeks of age before ownership is transferred from the breeder.
 You can be fined up to £500.00 if your dog is not microchipped.
 It is also worth noting, that if you are planning on taking your pet abroad, they must be microchipped and have a pet passport.

 Sedation is not necessary for the implantation of the microchip when microchipping your pets, as this procedure causes minimal discomfort and can be done in a routine consultation.
 And don't worry if you can't recall (or know) if your pet is microchipped - It is very easy to check for a microchip using a scanner.
 We can arrange for a member of the team at Peak Vets to scan your pet and check for a working chip.
 Rest assured, we all always check that an animal hasn’t already got a microchip before implanting a new one.